jcrachael/tod-fizzbuzz/README.md

         iii) If the current number is divisible by 3 AND 5 then print "FizzBuzz"

         iv) Else print the current number

+### To-Do:
+1. Fix CSS styling for a more pleasing colour scheme and typeface
+2. Add JS timing effects to text so each text element appears 0.2-0.5s after the previous one

+Last updated: 19 October 2022